Aryan-Pahwani/AuVisM/README.md

 <img width="73" alt="Screenshot 2024-12-22 at 1 41 13 AM" src="https://github.com/user-attachments/assets/6c783258-acf6-4b33-be33-d189c7077aad" />

-You can click on the icon to move things around.
+You can click on the icon to open the edit and settings menu.

 Open the colour menu through Settings > Appearance > Color